Girlfriend Collective: minimal, luxurious, eco-friendly activewear

 These are the newest, lightweight leggings that are great for hot yoga, Spin and other super sweaty activities.
 They are not as compressive as the originals, but are lighter, thinner and more breathable, which customers had requested for more intense workouts.
 They are made of recycled fishing nets, which account for 46% of all ocean plastic.

 - Classic - GC's most supportive bra that’s both full-coverage and flattering, with a long length, scoop neck, racerback shape, and support band.
-Made for medium-impact workouts.
+Made for low impact workouts.

 - Cropped - The same as the Classic, but in a slightly shorter length.